shazz/shazz.github.io/content/blog/antiviruses/toxis/toxis.md

 | Detect malware when Toxis is not running                          |   2/2    |
 | **Total**                                                         |  21/24   |

 In conclusion, Toxis has many critical bugs!
 When running the memory-resident scanner, its library can break and stop detecting known viruses.
 It doesn't scan memory due to certain bugs...
 But now new functions have appeared, which also have bugs!
 The disassembler and vector modification protection are functions that Toxis doesn't scan...
-We h